 - Not for beginners – again, this comes with some high-end features that simply won’t be of much use to the beginner lifter.

 First up, we have a great pair of cotton straps that will be comfortable enough to help you lift weights that will otherwise be very tricky.

 When it comes to having the proper lifting straps, you’ll want to make sure that you are comfortable.
 This is because when you are lifting, you can be sure that you’ll break out in a sweat that will cause a lot of chafing around your hands and wrists.

 These lifting straps also have padding around the wrist so that you can be sure of having just the right level of comfort so that your wrists won’t feel strangled.

-These straps have an impressive 18-inches in length, which will enable you to wrap them a few times around the bar, which is great for extra security.
+These straps are an impressive 18 inches in length, which will enable you to wrap them a few times around the bar, which is great for extra security.